 But when you are remodeling a completed home or room, you run into obstructions all the time.

-You're at the juncture where your new tile meets the door casing (the vertical trim running along the sides of the door opening.)
-Do you cut the tile to fit around the casing, or do you cut the casing to fit against the top of the installed tile?
-If you're remodeling and neither the tile nor the casing is installed, which should you install first?
-The answer, in both cases, is quite clear: never cut the tile to fit around the casing.
+One common scenario is when your new tile meets the door casing or trim—the vertical trim running along the sides of the door opening.
+Do you cut the tile to fit around the casing or do you cut the casing to fit against the top of the installed tile?

 |Install flooring before everything else||Install all of the ceramic tiles in the room first.
 Then, install the door casing, leaving a small space between the top of the tile and the bottom of the casing.||Ceramic tile is difficult to cut at odd angles, while wood is much easier to cut.
 This allows you to butt the tile right up to the door frame.
 When the casing is installed, it hides the cut edges of the tile.|